kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 "cluster-autoscaler.kubernetes.io/safe-to-evict": "true"
 ```

-__Or__ you have have overridden this behaviour with one of the relevant flags.
+__Or__ you have overridden this behaviour with one of the relevant flags.
 [See below for more information on these flags.](#what-are-the-parameters-to-ca)

 ### Which version on Cluster Autoscaler should I use in my cluster?